 So I had an issue.
 I was moving to Wellington from Christchurch in a matter of days, and had just sold my only car (pending pickup).
 What do?

-The time came to move, so i loaded the car up and headed for the ferry.
-It was a long, 4 hour or so, drive alone, but it was great fun and the BMW made sure i didnt get uncomfortable or tired.
+The time came to move cities from Christchurch to Wellington, so I loaded the car up and headed for the ferry.
+It was a long, 4 hour or so, drive alone, but it was great fun and the BMW made sure I didn’t get uncomfortable or tired.
 It did well, but unfortunately the combo of the extra weight, and the hard driving basically did the auto trans in.
 It was starting to slip badly and the jerk got worse.

-I was recommended a local BMW independent workshop (who will remain anonymous, despite them no longer being in business) and they gave me a good price for the manual conversion, drive in, drive out.
-I sent the car in, and a couple of days later (of slumming it on the public transport system i must add!) and i got the call to pick the car up.
+I was recommended a local BMW independent workshop (who will remain anonymous, despite them shutting up shop and reopening under a different name) and they gave me a good price for the manual conversion, drive in, drive out.
+I sent the car in, and a couple of days later (of slumming it on the public transport system I must add!) and I got the call to pick the car up.

 Only had a couple of other issues with this car, nothing too major.
 I had to replace both front lower arms and rear bushes due to wear.
 The car used to shimmy across its lane going over bumps in the road, this issue went away with the new parts.
 I also had an ongoing issue with the check control warning me about tail light failure.

-After enjoying the car for a bit i decided it was time for a change.
-I always had a bitter taste in my mouth from the issues i had with the manual conversion which meant i kinda lothed the car deep down.
+After enjoying the car for a bit I decided it was time for a change.
+I always had a bitter taste in my mouth from the issues I had with the manual conversion which meant I kinda loathed the car deep down.
 I drove to Bulls and sold it to some kid whose family had a few BMWs.